Cigna Medicare Plans Review

 - North Carolina

 Cigna offers Medicare Part D plans in parts of all states and the District of Columbia.

 Cigna also provides Medicare Supplement Insurance plans in 48 states and the District of Columbia.

-88% of Cigna Medicare Advantage Prescription Drug Plan (MAPD) beneficiaries are enrolled in a plan rated 4 stars out of 5 or higher by Medicare in 2021.2
+89% of Cigna Medicare Advantage Prescription Drug Plan (MAPD) beneficiaries were enrolled in a plan rated 4 stars out of 5 or higher by Medicare in 2022.3

 A Medicare Advantage plan from Cigna provides all of the same benefits as Original Medicare (Medicare Part A and Part B).
 In addition, these plans can also cover some additional benefits not covered by Original Medicare such as dental, vision, hearing, prescription drugs and more.